domderr/trading_analysis_dashboard/README.md

 The initial purpose of the project is:
-1 dowload multiple tickers historical price data from yfinance 2 crunch numbers with pandas to create additional technical indicators columns to the main dataframe 3 create a table scanner with updated price information 4 create an interactive chart to visualize price movements 5 finally deploy the app to the web
+1 dowload multiple tickers historical price data from yfinance 2 crunch numbers with pandas to create additional technical indicators columns to the main dataframe 3 create an interactive  table-scanner with updated price information 4 create an interactive chart to visualize price movements